wesslen/prodigy-multiannotator-clickbait/README.md

 The project has a few notable files/folders:

-- The `data` folder contains `.wav` files.
+- The `data/problems` folder contains `.json`, `.html`, and `.jpg` files.
 This is empty by default but users can run the `make download` to download the files.

+- Annotation ground truth are provided as `.csv` files in the `data/truth` folder.